Monday, 18 November 2024

 Google announces an upcoming change to Drive that will eliminate the need for third-party cookies to download files, enhancing user privacy and resolving a longstanding issue.

 Starting January 2, 2024, Google has revealed that its Drive service will no longer demand the activation of third-party cookies to download files.
-This modification is in line with Google's plan to disable third-party cookies in its Chrome browser, mimicking the steps taken by other browser developers like Mozilla and to boost user privacy.
+This modification is in with Google’s plan to disable third-party cookies in its Chrome browser, mimicking the steps taken by other browser developers like Mozilla and Apple to boost user privacy.

 The impact on user experience